samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 ### Other Metrics and Info

-The report includes a `testFilesWithoutToBeAccessibleTest` field, which highlights test files lacking `toBeAccessible` tests:
+The report includes a `testFilesWithoutToBeAccessibleTest` and `testFilesWithoutToHaveNoViolations` field, which highlights test files lacking `toBeAccessible` or `toHaveNoViolations` tests:

 ![retailMobileApp Sample Output](images/retail_mobile_app_output.png)

-Adding missing `toBeAccessible` tests will increase your `a11yScore`, leading to an improved `automatedA11yScore`.
+Adding missing `toBeAccessible` or `toHaveNoViolations` tests will increase your `a11yScore`, leading to an improved `automatedA11yScore`.

-Under the `testDetails` field, a list of test files containing toBeAccessible tests is also captured, along with their pass or fail status and the corresponding test message details.
+Under the `testDetails` field, a list of test files containing accesibility tests is also captured, along with their pass or fail status and the corresponding test message details.
 At present, messages are output in ANSI format.
 To view the output in a more readable format, you'll need to process the messages with another tool capable of parsing ANSI (e.g. `console.log`).
 Alternatively, you can run the test locally to view any errors.

 PASSING `toBeAccessible`: